Vegan Breakfast Recipes and Ideas

 One way to ease the breakfast rut is to have an array of good-quality breakfast foods on hand.
 You might also clear a portion of a pantry (or at least a couple of shelves) to keep all your nonperishable breakfast items—such as hot and cold cereals, granolas, pancake mixes, etc.—together.

 Here’s a list of what you might consider keeping in your pantry.
 Of course, you need not buy everything on this list, only what appeals to you and your family.
 Once you have a basic breakfast repertoire, you may enjoy adding new items from time to time, or changing some items seasonally.

 Good-quality cold breakfast cereals: Choose organic, whole grain varieties.

 Granolas: These are good on their own or mixed with other cold cereals.

-Hot cereals: See the multitude of possibilities in Hot Cereals for Breakfast.
+Hot cereals: See the multitude of possibilities, including oatmeal and grits in Hot Cereals for Breakfast.